Why a birth doula team?

 What do we do as birth doulas?

 All of the doulas within our group hold education as a key to support their clients.
-Evidence based and baby friendly practices are our goal.
+Evidence-based and baby-friendly practices are our goals.

 These services include:

 Prenatal visits to talk about your pregnancy, your hopes & fears, how you manage discomfort and work on your birth plan.

 Our intensive intake form covers many aspects of how you would like to birth your baby.
 We answer any questions that come up through the process of filling it out and help you find the information needed for more education.

 On-call availability 24 hours a day, two weeks before your estimated due date until your baby is born